-After being introduced to the ideas of Don Norman in The Design of Everyday Things, you will evaluate an item you use every day.
+After being introduced to the ideas of Don Norman in The Design of Everyday Things, you will analyze an item you use every day.

-To begin, pick an item you use every day and analyze it in terms of its design.
+To begin, pick an item you use every day and think about it in terms of its design.
 As you do this, consider the points raised by Norman in his text.

-When you are ready to write, your evaluation must contain the following sections, each separated in your paper with a bolded subheader.
+When you are ready to write, your analysis must contain the following sections, each separated in your paper with a bolded subheader.
 Each section should be no less than eight sentences.

-- Introduction: Include an opening hook and any necessary background information that analyzes the item you chose.
-Analyze this item in its proper social, historical and/or natural context (i.e., what is its purpose? how do people generally use this item?).
+- Introduction: Include an opening hook and any necessary background information that discusses the item you chose.
+Describe this item and place it in its proper social, historical and/or natural context (i.e., what is its purpose? how do people generally use this item?).
 The introduction must end with a strong thesis that forecasts the development of the paper.
-For guidance on how to write a thesis statement, this website is helpful. - Product Evaluation: Analyze and evaluate your product in detail.
+For guidance on how to write a thesis statement, this website is helpful. - Product Description: Describe your product in detail.
 What does it look/sound/smell/taste/feel like?
-What is its overall value to the user?
 Also discuss how you first encountered this item and what you use it for on a day-to-day basis. - Constraints: In chapter 4 of The Design of Everyday Things, Norman discusses physical, semantic, cultural and logical constraints.
-Look at at least two of these constraints and analyze how your product demonstrates them.
+What constraints does your product have and why?
 Specific examples from your product and citations from Norman are needed in this section.
-In addition, gather at least two (2) additional academic sources to help support your analysis.
 Consider also using examples and citations from the class lectures. - Product Analysis: In Norman's view, design is a constant battle between usability and aesthetics; problems occur when one dominates the other.
-For the final section, evaluate your item.
+For the final section, analyze your item.
 Is it a successful design?
 Does it suggest (afford) what it does?
 Is it aesthetically appealing?
 Is it designed with the user in mind?
 Specific examples from your product and citations from Norman are also needed in this paragraph.
-In addition, gather at least two (2) additional academic sources to help support your analysis.
 Consider also using examples and citations from the class lectures. - Conclusion: End with a strong conclusion that ties all of the ideas in the paper together and leaves a lasting impression for the reader.